Asola Bhatti Wildlife Sanctuary (Hidden Lakes), Leopard Corridor – Delhi

 train

-By metro: The nearest metro station to Asola Wildlife Sanctuary is the Saket metro station on the Yellow Line.
+By metro: The nearest metro station to Asola Wildlife Sanctuary is the Saket metro station on the Yellow Line and Tughlakabad Metro Station on the Violet Line.
 From there, you can take a taxi or an auto-rickshaw to reach the sanctuary.

 train